 Once the ICU staff realized we weren’t going to accept anything else, they had a patient advocate come and meet with us to try to convince us it would be in Chase’s best interest.
 We responded that of course, if something concerning should come up with Chase’s condition, we would reconsider.
 But as far as we’re concerned, those chances just increase the longer we stay in the hospital.
 We really need to get him back to his familiar surroundings with some stability and on the treatment plan that is working to heal him.

 This is hard to continue to write about because I know it really happened.
 The family is now taking up quantum healing even more than before.

 By the end of August, Chase is now experiencing tremors on his left side.
 Burzynski, however, keeps pumping them full of unwarranted optimism:

 The feedback from the Burzynski Clinic is that the changes in Chase’s tumor are consistent with what they would expect as it is going through the degradation process.
 Although the conventional doctors haven’t seen this before, Dr. Burzynski has and he’s confident that things are progressing in the right direction with Chase’s recovery.
 He is particularly pleased that there was no more mass in the lesion with an increase in the amount of fluid / necrosis.

 Not one person on this list is capable of helping Chase.
-By September, it seems like the family is…living with a corpse in their home.
-I’m not seeing anything that looks at all like life in the kid.
+By September, it’s hard to see anything that looks at all like life in the kid.
 And then, in early October, this: